vault27/Foundation/paloalto.md

 ### Routing

+- All forwarding is based on FIB, FIB is generated based on RIB
+- Another Virtual Router can be used as next hop, then packet will be forwarded according to that VR FIB
+- Other possible next hops: FQDN, Discard - for black hole, None - for Tunnel interfaces
+- Route tables for static routes: Unicast, Multicast, Both
 - All ingress traffic goes to firewall itself or virtual router object, vlan object or virtual wire object
 - Legacy virtual routers: RIP, OSPF, OSPFv3, BGP, multicast, static routes, redistribution, administrative distances
 - Advanced Route Engine of virtual routers supports the Border Gateway Protocol (BGP) dynamic routing protocol and static routes, can be only one - for large data centers, enterprises, ISPs, and cloud services